zchee/golang-wiki/Projects.md

   * [subcommands](https://github.com/maruel/subcommands) - A concurrent, unit tested, subcommand library
   * [go-commander](https://code.google.com/p/go-commander) - Simplify the creation of command line interfaces for Go, with commands and sub-commands, with argument checks and contextual usage help.
 Forked from the "go" tool code.
   * [uggo](https://github.com/laher/uggo) - Yet another option parser offering gnu-like option parsing.
 This one wraps (embeds) flagset.
 It also offers rudimentary pipe-detection (commands like ls behave differently when being piped to).
+  * [docopt.go](https://github.com/docopt/docopt.go) - An implementation of docopt in the Go programming language.

 ## Command-line Tools